 We recommend using E6000 glue to hold the plates together.
-This weather industrial strength adhesive will hold the plates together throughout the season.
-Bringing the garden art flowers inside during the fall and winter is recommended though to keep them from being damaged in severe weather.
+This weather industrial-strength adhesive will hold the plates together throughout the season.
+Bringing the glass garden art flowers inside during the fall and winter is recommended though to keep them from being damaged in severe weather.

 Arrange two to more dishes to make an attractive flower.
 Layer the dishes from the largest to the smallest.
 Glue each of the dishes together with a generous amount of E6000 glue.
 Allow the flower to dry for 24 hours.

-After the drop elbow glue is completely dry, attached the copper pipe to the drop elbow as shown above.
+After the drop elbow glue is completely dry, attached the copper pipe to the drop elbow as shown below.

-STEP 6: Display your glass flower yard art!
+STEP 6: Display your glass garden flower yard art!

-Take your garden glass flower to your yard or garden an insert to the ground to display it.
+Take your garden glass flower to your yard or garden and insert it into the ground to display it.
 These dish flowers are so fun to look at in your garden.
 Make a bunch of them and display them in a grouping!

 This is a way to add some fun, whimsical art to your garden.
-These would be great gifts for Mom for Mother's Day!
+These would make great gifts for Mom for Mother's Day!

 OTHER SUGGESTIONS FOR STEMS AND TO ATTACH STEM TO FLOWER: